-Provider Type: Physicians | Participating Physician Groups (PPG) (does not apply to HSP) | Ancillary
+Provider Type: Physicians | Participating Physician Groups (PPG) | Ancillary

 Health Net plans cover ear examinations and audiometric screening procedures.
 If an auditory defect is suspected, an evaluation by a specialist should be arranged.
 Refer to the member's Schedule of Benefits, Evidence of Coverage (EOC) or Certificate of Insurance (COI) for benefit exclusions, limitations and applicable copayments.